- Fixed an issue where units could be forced to attack untargetable units (example: Pudge hooks an undying unit).

 This change is a good one.
 I think this will make the new Savage alliance playable in early-game now and I’m interested to see if they can keep up in the later stages of the game.
 It’s definitely a good balance decision from the dev team here.

-Overall I think this patch & hotfix are great for the game.
-It’s a good set of changes to get us ready for the big patch and I’m glad they decided to put it out now so the game is in a better spot moving into this new upcoming big patch.
+Overall I think the new Underlords patch is great for the game.
+It’s a good set of changes to get us ready for the big Underlords patch and I’m glad they decided to put it out now so the game is in a better spot moving into this new upcoming big patch.

 Thanks for reading!